The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Evaluating One-Loop Bosonic Open String Vacuum Amplitudes

 We denote the semi-circle anchored at $\tau=0$ by $C_0$, and the one anchored at $\tau=1/2$ by $C_{1/2}$, see Fig. \ref{fig:semicircle}.
 The semi-circle $C_0$ is parametrized as \be \tau=\frac{2\pi i}{T_{0}+it}, \ee or equivalently \be x(t)=\frac{2\pi t}{T_{0}^{2}+t^{2}},\qquad y(t)=\frac{2\pi T_{0}}{T_{0}^{2}+t^{2}}, \ee with $t$ running from $\infty$ to 0.
 Similarly, we parametrize the integral over $C_{1/2}$ as \be \tau=\frac{1}{2}+\frac{\pi i}{2(T_{0}+it)}, \ee with $t$ running from $\infty$ to $0$.
 We thus define the amplitude $A_0^{i\varepsilon}$ following the $i\ep$-prescription as, \be A^{i\varepsilon}_{0}=-i \int_{\Gamma_1\cup \Gamma_2} d\tau \frac{1}{\eta(\tau)^{24}}. \ee

 Note that $\Gamma_1\cup \Gamma_2$ is not a simple contour deformation of $\Gamma_E$.
-Indeed, if we map $C_0$ to the keyhole fundamental domain $\CF_\infty$, $\tau\to -1/\tau$, it is manifest that for $t\to\infty$, $\tau$ does not approach $i\infty$.
+Indeed, if we map $C_0$ to the keyhole fundamental domain $\CF_\infty$, $\tau\to -1/\tau$, it is clear that for $t\to\infty$, $\tau$ does not approach $i\infty$.
 Yet in a similar spirit to our discussion on the closed string amplitude in Section \ref{sec:closed1loop}, we will prove in Section \ref{sec:RegIntOpen} that the regularized amplitude using exponential integrals gives the identical value as using $\Gamma_1\cup \Gamma_2$.

-Eberhardt and Mizera \cite{Eberhardt:2023xck} decompose the integral over $\Gamma_1\cup \Gamma_2$ by splitting the contour into two contours $\gamma(Y)$ and $\Gamma(Y)$, such that the integral over $\gamma(Y)$ involves the tachyonic divergence.
+Eberhardt and Mizera~\cite{Eberhardt:2023xck} decompose the integral over $\Gamma_1\cup \Gamma_2$ by splitting the contour into two contours $\gamma(Y)$ and $\Gamma(Y)$, such that the integral over $\gamma(Y)$ involves the tachyonic divergence.
 It follows straightforwardly from the residue theorem and explicit computation that the integrals over $\gamma(Y)$ and $\Gamma(Y)$ are separately independent of $Y$.
-For simplicity, we set $Y=T_0$ such that the contour is specified by a single parameter.
+Without loss of generality, we can thus set $Y=T_0$ such that the contour is specified by a single parameter.
 While the residue theorem also shows that the result is independent of the radii of the semi-circles, this independence is not manifest in the result.
-We will demonstrate in Section \ref{sec:FullIntOpen} that the integral is independent of this parameter, but that converging speed and numerical accuracy does depend on the choice of $T_0$.
+We will demonstrate in Section \ref{sec:FullIntOpen} that the integral is independent of this parameter, but that the speed of convergence and numerical accuracy do depend on the choice of $T_0$.